OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 ## List of participants who completed the ADVANCED version of this task

-* YOUR NAME AND AFFILIATION HERE
+* Lisa Matthias, Freie Universität Berlin
 * YOUR NAME AND AFFILIATION HERE